strukturedkaos/donpottinger/source/blog/2015-07-08-today-was-a-good-day.html.markdown

 We could have easily settled for the tie, but we kept fighting.
 With 1 minute left, we got a lucky break.
 My teammate's errant pass ricocheted off a defender's shin right into my path on the left side of the 6-yard box.
 I swiveled to the right, leaving my defender for dead, and took a couple steps toward the ball.
 I had one thing on my mind - shoot.
 I slid as I put my left-foot through the ball.
 I couldn't see ball since the keeper and defender blocked my line of sight, but a split-second later, I saw the ball was perfectly nestled in the back of the net.
 The game-winning goal came in the last minute of the game.
 We needed that win.
 It has been a rough season.

-The night ended with me on the couch tuffing my face while recounting the day's events to Kat.
-Looking back, what made the day great was the spending quality time with people I care about, facing fears like giving my first technical talk, and overcoming challenges like defeating a tough team and being productive.
-[Ice Cube](https://www.youtube.com/watch?v=WoIgiwEVCUQ) said it best:
+The night ended with me on the couch stuffing my face while recounting the day's events to Kat.
+Looking back, there were a few elements that made my day:

+* Facing my fears - Giving my first technical talk was a goal that I had for a couple of years
+* Overcoming challenges - Scoring the last minute goal to help my team defeat a tough team
+* Spending quality time with people I care about - Lunching with a good friend to lounging on the couch with my wife

->I gotta say it was a good day
+[Ice Cube](https://www.youtube.com/watch?v=WoIgiwEVCUQ) said it best, "I gotta say it was a good day."